luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 #figure(
   image("figures/figure_1.svg", width: 100%),
   caption: [
     Distribution of likes and views per channel.
 All values are logged.
-The box describes the .25, .5 and.75 quantiles.
+The rectangle describes the .25, .5 and.75 quantiles.
 Outliers are represented by dots.
 Violin plots were superimposed on the boxplot to better visualize the distribution.  ]
 ) <fig:view_count>

 @fig:view_count shows the distribution of views and likes in order to take a closer look at the numbers.